Case Study: Managing DBS renewals

 Remember to update your Flow actions

-Having created this second Flow, don't forget to return to your "DBS Awaiting Renewal" Flow and add in the "Add to flow" Action for "DBS In Progress", to complete the navigation actions between your two Flows.
+Having created this second Flow, don't forget to return to your "DBS Awaiting Renewal" Flow and add the "Add to flow" Action for "DBS In Progress" to complete the navigation actions between your two Flows.

 Click to see a larger version